4 Single gene disorders

 - About two thirds of individuals with Waardenburg syndrome have inherited the affected dominant gene, and therefore the clinical condition, from an affected parent.

 - The remaining third of people with Waardenburg syndrome have the condition as the result of a new gene mutation.
 Therefore their parents are clinically normal and neither has the affected gene.

 - The new gene mutation for Waardenburg syndrome is associated with advanced paternal age (having a father older than 50 years) at the time of birth.

 Waardenburg syndrome is inherited as an autosomal dominant disorder.

 Waardenburg syndrome is rare.
 It occurs in about 1 in 30 000 people in all populations.

 In southern Africa approximately 4 percent of people with profound deafness have Waardenburg syndrome.
 This is similar to studies from other parts of the world where the prevalence of Waardenburg syndrome amongst deaf people varies from 2 percent to 5 percent.

 4-6 What are the main clinical features of people with Waardenburg syndrome?

 The main clinical features of Waardenburg syndrome are:

 - Very blue eyes (sapphire blue).
-The iris of both eyes can have this extraordinary blue colouring which is very noticeable in black Africans who usually have brown eyes.
-In some cases only one eye or part of the iris has this colouring and the other eye or part of the iris has the normal eye colour (heterochromia).
+The iris of both eyes can have an extraordinary blue colouring which is very noticeable in black Africans who usually have brown eyes.
+In some cases, only one eye or part of the iris has distinctive colouring and the other eye or part of the iris has the normal eye colour (heterochromia).